betterscientificsoftware/bssw.io/CuratedContent/WhatPerfPortabilityToolsAreCompatibleREVISE.md

 compatibility can usually be derived from the compatibility of the lower-level tools they are using.
 For example, if one package uses OCCA to transform their code into CUDA, and another package uses Kokkos's CUDA backend, then those two packages should be reasonably interoperable.
-Conversely, if one package uses OCCA to tranform their code to use OpenMP, and another package uses Kokkos's Threads backend, then they will not be as interoperable because of the different implementations of thread pools.
+Conversely, if one package uses OCCA to transform their code to use OpenMP, and another package uses Kokkos's Threads backend, then they will not be as interoperable because of the different implementations of thread pools.